 This cell line was established in 1975 from a recurrent melanoma at the apex of the left axilla of a 19-year-old Caucasian male.

-Lloyd J. Old, MD, former William E. Snee Chair in Cancer Immunology, Memorial Sloan Kettering Cancer Center; former Director, New York Branch, Ludwig Institute for Cancer Research
+Lloyd J. Old, MD, former William E. Snee Chair in Cancer Immunology, Memorial Sloan Kettering; former Director, New York Branch, Ludwig Institute for Cancer Research

 - Carey TE et al. (1976) Cell surface antigens of human malignant melanoma: mixed hemadsorption assays for humoral immunity to cultured autologous melanoma cells.
 Proceedings of the National Academy of Sciences 73: 3278-3282 (Pubmed ID: 1067619)